Under the Dome (novel): Reception

 James Parker of the New York Times noted in his review of Under the Dome that the novel contains lines that are "stinkers", which made him feel "the clutch of sorrow."
 Regarding King's "pulp speed" output, James Parker noted: "We shouldn't be too squeamish about the odd half-baked simile or lapse into B-movie dialogue."
-The review in the New York Post states that Under the Dome "shares some of The Stands faults, like a left-field disaster [...] that works almost as a Diabolus Ex Machina, randomly wiping out half the cast.
+The review in the New York Post states that Under the Dome "shares some of The Stands faults, like a left-field disaster [...] that works almost as a reverse deus ex machina, randomly wiping out half the cast.
 In both novels, the climactic "battle"—if you can really call it that—pales to the buildup.
 King is better at characters and situations than causes and reasons.
 But at least The Stand feels like a saga [...].
 I won't reveal the secret of the Dome, except to say that the payoff is more Star Trek (original series) than epic."
 John Dugdale, in a review for The Sunday Times wrote: "King's inability to raise his game—to relinquish the methods of his more straightforward tales of the paranormal—prevents you taking his socio-political vision seriously.
 The simple division of characters into goodies and baddies, the use of magic, the homespun style, the sentimental ending, the vital role played by a dog in defeating the forces of evil—all of these belong in fiction for older children, not the grown-up novels he's bent on emulating."